Author: Nancy Germond

 Almost every agency has vendors who arrive bearing gifts.
 These include restoration vendors, glass companies and more.
 While we want to trust people and marketing people often have great teeth and are very nice, it's best to rely on vendors your carriers recommend.

 If you recommend a board-up company after a burglary, for example, and the insurer denies that portion of the claim because it's a tenant-occupied building and the carrier asserts it's the building owner's responsibility to pay for emergency repairs, you're in the middle of a mess.
 Talk to your claims department for a list of approved vendors.
-When in doubt, call the claim department and allow them to walk your insureds through their immediate post-loss needs.
+Best practice: Call the claim department and allow them to walk your insureds through their immediate post-loss needs.

 Don't provide documents on claims without a discussion with your E&O carrier or incur any costs to help settle a claim.
 Don't agree to a deposition with the carrier without your E&O carrier's involvement.
 You can always reach out to your state association, as well.